azimuttapp/azimutt/libs/aml/docs/entity.md

 Attributes define possible values inside an entity, such as **columns** in relational databases and **fields** in document ones.

-They are defined nested (2 space indentation) under the entity they belong to, but they can also have [several nesting levels](#nested-attribute).
+They are defined with 2 space indentation under the entity they belong to, but they can also have [several nesting levels](#nested-attribute).

 The only required thing is their name, which is an [identifier](./identifier.md).
 After they have several options for the [type](#attribute-type), [nullable](#not-null), [indexes and constraints](#index-and-constraint).